amirzri376/NetworkCoding/README.md

-code example of how to compute average decoding delay using sparse random linear network coding.
-The implementation is based on the paper "Partial Decoding Delay of Sparse Network Coding" published by IEEE Communications Letters 2018
+C++ code example of how to compute average decoding delay using sparse random linear network coding.
+The implementation is based on the paper "Partial Decoding Delay of Sparse Network Coding" published by IEEE Communications Letters in 2018